 There is a growing body of research claiming that berries such as blackberries may be among the most potent cancer-fighting fruits.
 Blackberries are rich in cyanidin 3-glucoside, ellagic acid, lignans, and the flavonoid myricetin – substances that may have cancer-protective properties.
 Postmenopausal women with breast cancer who consume high amounts of plant lignans are found to be less likely to die from their breast cancer compared to patients with low intake.

-Cyanidin 3-glucoside in particular has been found to have chemotherapeutic and chemo-protective activity.1 Ellagic acid, another potent ingredient in blackberries, has been shown to inhibit cancer formation, while myricetin has antioxidant action.
-This beneficial combination of chemicals in blackberries may effectively prevent cancer more than any one of individual chemicals alone.
+Cyanidin 3-glucoside, in particular, has been found to have chemotherapeutic and chemo-protective activity.1 Ellagic acid, another potent ingredient in blackberries, has been shown to inhibit cancer formation, while myricetin has antioxidant action.
+This beneficial combination of chemicals in blackberries may effectively prevent cancer more than anyone of individual chemicals alone.